Nathalie Des Rosiers

 1987-2000 - Member of the Environmental Appeal Board in Ontario, where she wrote and rendered various decisions on owner/operator obligation to clean and the right of neighbours to participate in environmental hearings.

 2004-2008 and 2013-2016 - Dean of Law at the University of Ottawa, where she supported and encouraged uOttawa hosting the IUCN Environmental Law Academy, as well as supported the uOttawa Ecojustice Clinic, the Centre for Environmental Law and Global Sustainability and the Institute of the Environment.
 She also was a regular guest lecturer on environmental law for engineering students.

-2009-2013 - General Council at the Canadian Civil Liberties Association, where she represented a group of environmental environmental in an anti-SLAPP (Strategic Lawsuit Against Public Participation Case) case.
+2009-2013 - General Counsel at the Canadian Civil Liberties Association, where she represented a group of environmental organizations in an anti-SLAPP (Strategic Lawsuit Against Public Participation Case) case.

 2014-2016 - Advisory Board member of Evidence for Democracy, where she developed strategies to oppose anti-environment policies and advocated for much needed policies to address climate change.